V3lop5/python-starter/CONTRIBUTING.md

 ## PR workflow

-0. Contributor build the project locally and run all unit tests and integration tests with pytest `pytest ./test`.
+0. Contributor build the project locally and run all unit tests and integration tests with pytest `sh scripts/test.sh`.
    (If it's possible on contributor machine...)
 1. Contributor submits the PR if the local build is successful and tests are green.
 2. Reviewer marks the PR with the "Review" label at the start of the review process.
 3. Reviewer leaves the comments or marks the PR with the label "LGTM."